diogocravocosta/DSE-07/coding_conventions.md

 ```
 - if you use the same block of code multiple times, make it into its own function
 - if you have several functions taking the same number as an input consider making a class and save this value as a class parameter (I can give you crash course of Object Oriented Programming)
+- for class naming capitalize each word, eg.: CustomClass
 - add comments whenever logic may be unclear
 - include units for numerical variables (at the very least inputs and outputs for each function) and don't change them
 - do not change a type of variable: eg. from number to string